-When the sun's rays are blocked from striking the moon, as during an eclipse, the lunar surface reflects whatever colors the earth's shadow (creating by the planet's atmosphere) contains as it goes across the desolate landscape.
+When the sun's rays are blocked from striking the lunar surface, as during an eclipse, the surface reflects whatever colors the earth's shadow (creating by the planet's atmosphere) contains as it goes across the desolate landscape.
 If our atmosphere contains particles of ash and dust from a volcano, the shadow cast will likely look vivid red like blood.
 If the atmosphere contains many clouds, however, the surface will look darker.

 Prophets who profit

 The discovery of the tetrad and the false belief all the eclipses occur during God's Holy Days has proven a boon to prophecy-based ministries and prophecy-interested outreaches.

 One prophetic commentator trumpets his belief the tetrad occurs during the Holy Days and rhetorically asks what it all means.
 His answer is to warn people to wake up and heed what he labels the "ominous" signs from heaven.
 A World Net Daily article on whether Jesus will return in 2015 quotes Pastor Mark Blitz as suggesting the string of lunar and solar eclipses to fall on God’s annual Feast days, and the appearance of a blood moon, could herald Jesus' coming.